rgurve/COVID-X-Ray-Diagnosis/README.md

 ## Explatory Data Analysis
 --------

-Data was analysed by checking the images and augmentation was done
+Data was analysed by reading the images of normal,pneumonia and covid X-rays

 ## Pipeline